 Winter in London is beautiful.
 As the city waves goodbye to lazy autumn days, it greets a winter wonderland of twinkling lights and festive events.
+Temperatures drop to 5-9°C (41-48F), sometimes colder.
 It also welcomes the winter wardrobe - and Brits do winter fashion well.
 Londoners don't let the cold and wet weather deter them from enjoying a glass of mulled wine at a cosy pop-up bar or exploring one of the city's festive fairs.
 And neither should you.
 These staples will keep you cosy and dry when the winter chill sets in.

 - A Warm Coat.
 The silver lining to London's chilly winters is the promise of snuggling up in a cosy, woolly warmer.
 In summer, Londoners tend to stick to cotton, but come winter, the fabric frenzy begins and almost anything goes.
 Puffas, parkas, trenches and tailored coats are all in London's winter look-book.

 - Bottoms.
-Black skinnyjeans are always popular and will serve as a versatile base to your winter wardrobe.
-But if you're tired of relying on a jeans and sweater combo, switch it up with a long maxi skirt paired with an oversized knit or blouse.
+Black skinny jeans are always popular and will serve as a versatile base to your winter wardrobe.
+But if you're tired of relying on a jeans and sweater combo, switch it up with a long maxi skirt paired with a blouse or an oversized knit.

 - Shoes.
 Because nothing ruins a day of sightseeing quicker than a soggy pair of socks.
 Swap the sandals for smart, yet stylish footwear, like chunky boots or wellies, that will help you safely navigate slippery surfaces and keep your feet warm from the winter chill.

 With the arrival of spring, the city's parks begin to bloom and there's a sense of anticipation in the air as the locals look forward to longer daylight hours and milder weather.
-Spring in London can be quite unpredictable, with temperatures of around 12 to 18°C, that frequently give way to chilly and damp weather.
+Spring in London can be quite unpredictable, with temperatures of around 12-18°C (65-64F), that frequently give way to chilly and damp weather.
 So, you will need to pack strategically.
 Be prepared for anything and avoid a wardrobe washout with these practical style tips.

 - Shoes.
 Comfortable without sacrificing style, every cool girl in London owns a pair of go-to fashion trainers.
-Butif you're looking for something a little more elevated, peep-toe booties are a stylish inter-seasonal option and the low-stacked heel makes them comfortable to wear all day.
+But if you're looking for something a little more elevated, peep-toe boots are a stylish inter-seasonal option and the low-stacked heel makes them comfortable to wear all day.

 - Waterproof Jacket.
 Alright, I won't go on about it.
 But, seriously; pack a rain mac.